Sunday Toughie No 41 by Zandio

 20d Rattling away, lift’s avoided by American always in a hurry (7)

-An anagram (Rattling) of AWAY, LIFTS after A for American and an archaic Scots or Northern always are removed.
+SWIFTLY: An anagram (Rattling) of AWAY, LIFTS after A for American is avoided twice (always), leaving WYLIFTS the fodder for an adverb for rapid or in a hurry.

 22d Contract clause involving shillings not pence — bit of a step up (5)

-The contract clause that an artiste may insist on changes the d for pence (l.s.d.) to s for shillings to be the part of a step that lifts up between treads.
+RISER: The contract clause that an artiste may insist on RIDER, changes the d for pence (l.s.d.) to s for shillings to be the part of a step that lifts up between treads.